Watson-Personal-Assistant/developer/_content/ifttt/configure_wa_ifttt_service.md

 #### Step 1: Create an IFTTT service for your trigger on the IFTTT platform
 1. Create a developer account on the [IFTTT plaform](https://platform.ifttt.com/platform_sign_up).
 2. Go the Platform page and sign in.
-3. On the top of the page, Create an organisation (New Org) and Create a new service under it (Add Service)
+3. On the top of the page, create an organisation (New Org), and create a new service under it (Add Service).
 4. Specify a service name that describes your Watson Assistant Solutions service.
 5. Select an organization.
 6. Specify a Service ID.
 The service ID is a  short, unique name to be used as your service's identifier and in its IFTTT URLs.
 8. Click Create.
 9. Click the **API** tab.
 10. Copy the service key that is provided for your service and save it for later use.
 11. Register your service with your OAuth2 provider.
-For example, to register your IFTTT service as an application that uses IBMid, go to [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html). (the following redirect_uri = https://ifttt.com/channels/{{service_id}}/authorize should be authorized, {{service_id}} should be substituted with the id from step 6)
+For example, to register your IFTTT service as an application that uses IBMid, go to [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html).
+Note: The following redirect_uri = https://ifttt.com/channels/paste-your-service-id-here/authorize should be authorized.
+Substitute `paste-your-service-id-here` with the service ID from step 6.

 #### Step 2: Configure and deploy an IFTTT service on IBM Cloud
 1. Clone the WA-IFTTT-Service boilerplate.
 Contact the Watson Assistant Solutions team for access to the service boilerplate.